Foreign Investors Buy ₹5,236.28 Crore, Domestic Investors Buy ₹1,014.24 Crore

 *this image is generated using AI for illustrative purposes only.

-Foreign Institutional Investors (FIIs) and Domestic Institutional Investors (DIIs) displayed contrasting investment behavior in Indian equity markets today, with significant differences in their trading patterns and market participation.
+Foreign Institutional Investors (FIIs) and Domestic Institutional Investors (DIIs) demonstrated strong positive investment behavior in Indian equity markets today, with both categories recording substantial net purchases that reflect renewed confidence in Indian equities.

 Institutional Investment Activity

-The trading session witnessed notable institutional activity across both foreign and domestic investor categories.
-The investment flows reflected divergent market sentiment between overseas and local institutional players.
+The trading session witnessed robust institutional activity across both foreign and domestic investor categories.
+The investment flows reflected positive market sentiment among both overseas and local institutional players.

 Investor Category: Net Investment Transaction Type